Nosferican/UVA-SDS-Sample-Lecture/docs/src/GraphQL.md

 !!! tip

     Using your favorite programming language get familiar with the available GraphQL client packages.
 You will likely also want to use a JSON library for reading the payload.

+!!! tip

+    You can mix and match REST and GraphQL functionality as needed.
+For example, some features might only be available through a REST endpoint or may be more efficient (e.g., conditional requests, no cost queries).
+Consider using https://api.github.com/rate_limit for querying and managing your rate limits in your program.

+!!! tip

+    Try querying for a repository or user that is not available (e.g., is not public) to discover the behavior and develop an "error handling" strategy.